braindecode/braindecode/CONTRIBUTING.md

 Make sure to properly document and test your code.

 #### Add a model
-Braindecode models are all written in pytorch.
-They should all inherit from `braindecode.models.base.EEGModuleMixin`.
+The models present in braindecode are PyTorch models.
+To standardize inputs, variables, and documentation, all models inherit from the EEGModuleMixin class.
+With this class, we take care to standardize variables and ensure that your model can run within our EEGClassifier or EEGRegressor.

-You can use the following template to write a new model:
+Let's demonstrate how to implement a model for braindecode.
+Suppose we want to add a model called MyNewModel.
 ```python
 class MyNewModel(EEGModuleMixin, nn.Module):
     '''